mmirandapty/BuggyCarsRating/README.md

 In Visual Studio menubar, go to Test and then click Test Explorer.
 And then click Run All Tests In View button.
 Easy!

 ## How to generate the LivingDoc?
-Wait!
 What is a LivingDoc?
-It is an extension to our SpecFlow-BDD-Framework.
-LivingDoc displays Gherkin feature specifications and their automated validation results as a single source of truth outside of an IDE – within your browser.
-In short, it is an automation reporting made easy - automatically generate, display, share, review, and discuss your scenarios with your stakeholders via any browser.
+It is a shareable HTML Gherkin feature execution report.

 To generate, make sure you installed the LivingDoc CLI first, as a global dotnet tool using command prompt.
 ```